vazqueztomas/cancheros/README.md

 The API is hosted in <b><i>'Render'.</i></b>

 The client use a JSON with the names of the clubs, teams badges and the jerseys.
+The API and all functions we are created by 0, for better functionality system.
 <hr>

 <h6>Spanish</h6>